Syd Lieberman – Telling your Family’s Stories

 Bio From Syd’s Website

 Syd Lieberman is an internationally acclaimed storyteller, an award-winning teacher, and an author.
-He has appeared at major storytelling festivals across the Read the rest of this entry »
+He has appeared at major storytelling festivals across the Read more »

 Joyce Slater writes…